 And I was touched by how Ji-soo respects Yoon-joo’s hesitation and following request at one point.
 When Yoon-joo clearly expresses no during their first trial, Ji-soo agrees to that without any complaint at all, and they later have a sex under mutual consent when Yoon-joo says she is ready.
 I think there is an important lesson to be learned by any teenagers regardless of their sexuality, and the 18-rating of the movie, which will unfortunately prevent South Korean adolescents from watching it during its upcoming theatrical release in South Korea, is rather unfair in my humble opinion considering that.

 In addition, the movie is also about other things besides sexuality.
 After their first sex, Yoon-joo and Ji-soo begin to consider living together as a couple, but they are also reminded of each own matters of reality.
-Ji-soo is going to move back to her family home in Inchon where she is going to live with her Christian widower father, who has no idea on her daughter’s sex life and is still expecting that she will marry someday.
+Ji-soo is going to move back to her family home in Inchon where she is going to live with her Christian widower father, who has no idea on his daughter’s sex life and is still expecting that she will marry someday.
 Frequently occupied with her first romantic relationship, Yoon-joo comes to struggle a lot in her assignment, and then she feels like being drifted apart from her girlfriend especially after Ji-soo moves back to Inchon.
 Although they continue to meet each other from time to time, Yoon-joo is disappointed and frustrated when Ji-soo hides their relationship from her father, and that makes their relationship more strained than before.

 While it is basically a melodramatic love story, the movie maintains its unadorned, restrained storytelling approach, and the emotional undercurrents surrounding its two heroines are further supported by numerous realistic details to notice.
 I appreciated the myriad details shown at a workshop for Yoon-joo and her colleagues, and Lee later told me about how she tried to make that place realistic with several authentic artworks specially prepared for her movie.
 I must tell you that the workshop does look like a real place where aspiring young artists like Yoon-joo would spend many hours, and the same thing can be said about other places and locations shown in the movie, which effectively function as realistically mundane parts of our heroines’ ongoing daily life.